 14.1.
-The exemption provisions under 40 CFR Part 60 Subparts Eb, Ec, AAAA, CCCC, EEEE and LLLL shall be incorporated in this rule.
+The exemption provisions under 40 CFR part 60, subparts Eb, Ec, AAAA, CCCC, EEEE, and LLLL are incorporated in this rule.

 14.2.
-Temporary air curtain incinerators approved by the Secretary under the requirements of 45CSR6 that are operated for the disposal of only on-site land clearing debris (as defined in 45CSR6) shall be exempt from the requirements of this rule.
+Temporary air curtain incinerators approved by the Secretary under the requirements of 45CSR6 that are operated for the disposal of only on-site land clearing debris (as defined in 45CSR6) are exempt from the requirements of this rule.

 14.3.
-Temporary incinerators approved by the Secretary under the requirements of 45CSR6 that are operated for the disposal of animal or poultry remains and related pathological waste shall be exempt from the requirements of this rule.
+Temporary incinerators approved by the Secretary under the requirements of 45CSR6 that are operated for the disposal of animal or poultry remains and related pathological waste are exempt from the requirements of this rule.

 14.4.
-Pathological waste incineration units. -- Any institutional waste incineration unit, very small municipal waste combustion unit, incinerator or combustor shall be exempt from the requirements of this rule provided:
+Pathological waste incineration units. -- Any institutional waste incineration unit, very small municipal waste combustion unit, incinerator or combustor is exempt from the requirements of this rule: provided, that:

 14.4.a.
-The unit burns 90 percent or more by weight (on a calendar quarter basis and excluding the weight of auxiliary fuel and combustion air) of pathological waste, low-level radioactive waste, or chemotherapeutic waste;
+The unit burns 90% or more by weight (on a calendar quarter basis and excluding the weight of auxiliary fuel and combustion air) of pathological waste, low-level radioactive waste or chemotherapeutic waste;